How to Install Suspended / Drop Ceiling Tiles

-Ceilume's 0.013" thick Feather-Light Ceiling Tile Collection and 0.030" thick Signature Ceiling Tile Collection can be installed in an approved ceiling suspension system using standard 1" face T-bar grid per the manufacturer's instructions.
-Some Signature styles may also be installed in slimline, 9/16" drop ceiling grid.
+Ceilume's Feather-Light and Signature ceiling tiles and panels can be installed in an approved ceiling suspension system using standard 15/16 to 1 in.
+T-bar grid.
+Many Signature styles can also be used with slimline 9/16 in. grid.

 Check building codes as required.

 Clean Your Room and Ceiling Grid

 Ceiling tiles may come out of the box with a slight static charge, which can attract dust and debris from construction and remodeling projects.
 We strongly advise that you finish all sawing, drilling, sanding, and sweeping, and thoroughly clean your room before installing your tiles.
 Don't worry, our tiles don't create dust of their own, and once installed any static charge will dissipate.

 Thoroughly clean your T-bar grid.
 Remove contaminants (dust, oil, old paint, etc.), then wipe down with a damp rag to dissipate static electricity, which attracts dust to the T-bar.
 Even brand-new grid should be thoroughly cleaned.

 EZ-On Drop Ceiling Grid Covers, decorative strips, and smooth strips are designed to cover the T-bar in drop ceiling tile installations.
 EZ-On can be installed before or after tiles are in place (but we think the former is easier!).
 Both decorative and smooth strips must be installed on an empty grid before you install your ceiling tiles.
 For installation, please see the instructions included with those accessories.